Kenivia/pysync/README.md

   - click on "NEW PROJECT"
   - pick a name(pysync)
   - select the project
-  - in a new tab, go to [this link](https://console.cloud.google.com/apis/library/drive.googleapis.com)
+  - in a new tab, go to [this link](https://console.cloud.google.com/apis/library/drive.googleapis.com) to enable Google Drive API for this project
   - click "ENABLE"
   - go back to the [previous tab](https://console.cloud.google.com)
   - click the 3 line burger icon on the top left